Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Front propagation in spatially decaying turbulence

 In section \ref{section:propagationregime}, turbulence was generated inside the products, causing the front to wrinkle while remaining sharp, with a continuous material interface separating the products and reactants.
 We now investigate what happens when the grid oscillates only in the reactants, at the bottom of the tank.
 As before, the tank is filled with the solution and after a laminar propagation phase, the oscillations are initiated at $f = 6$ Hz and $A = 10$ mm.
 Typical evolution is shown in figure \ref{fig:mixing_regime}.

 For the first $\sim 80$ seconds, the front stretches as usual, with cusps forming locally along it.
 However, as illustrated in figure \ref{fig:filament_products}, some product blobs are advected into the reactant bulk towards the bottom oscillating grid.
 In the previous section, we saw that a filament of reactants transported inside the products reacts instantaneously without affecting the front dynamics (figure \ref{fig:filament_reactants}).
 When the grid is located in the reactants, each time a catalyst-rich lamella of products detaches from the front and gets pulled into the reactants, it locally initiates the reaction.
 This causes the reaction to begin at different points in the bulk, particularly near the grid, where the flow velocity (and thus mixing) is large.
 Consequently, the reaction proceeds rapidly and quasi-homogeneously in the bulk, as shown by the global intensity decrease in figure \ref{fig:mixing_regime}, until the interface disappears.
 In this case, the Huygens' model is irrelevant.
-As described by \cite{ou1983}, the velocity field generated by mixing stretches and distorts the feed streams into thin laminae, during which A and B diffuse from adjacent laminae, contact, and react.
+As described in \cite{ou1983}, mixing entrains and stretches product lamellae containing the catalyst into the reactant region, where the catalyst diffuses into the surrounding reactants and locally ignites the reaction.
 The product distribution in this case depends on the reaction rate, reactant size, and mixing conditions.
 To distinguish this newly identified regime from the one where the interface remains continuous and the classical Huygens' model applies, we refer to it as the {reactive mixing regime}.
 Since it lies outside the scope of our main focus, it will not be further analyzed here.
 However, the effect of the bottom grid should be kept in mind for the upcoming investigation using two oscillating grids to produce isotropic turbulence.